FOREX-Dollar bulls pull in horns ahead of Bernanke speech

 By Ian Chua and Hideyuki Sano

-SYDNEY/TOKYO, July 17 The dollar stayed on the defensive on Wednesday as investors got cold feet ahead of Federal Reserve Chairman Ben Bernanke's testimony to Congress later in the day.
+SYDNEY/TOKYO, July 17 The dollar stayed on the defensive on Wednesday as investors suffered a case of cold feet ahead of Federal Reserve Ben Bernanke's semi-annual testimony in Congress later in the day.

 Investors are wary of being long on the dollar after Bernanke last week caused a shakeout of positions with comments that were considered unexpectedly dovish.